hraza25/my-python-ci-cd/README_2.md

-t it!
 Let's create a **Docker + Python + Watchtower** CI/CD pipeline that automatically deploys your Python app whenever you push changes to GitHub.
 This setup uses:

 1. **Python Flask** for the server
 2. **Docker** for containerization